Green Spree! The Best St. Patrick’s Day Family Events

 photo: Chicago St. Patrick’s Day Parade / Dean Battaglia

 St. Patrick’s Festival at the Irish American Heritage Center

 The quintessential St. Paddy’s destination for families is the Irish American Heritage Center on the northwest side.
-Activities, live music, dance and Irish food happen all month long, but the big draw is the St. Patrick’s Day Festival.
+Activities, live music, dance and Irish food happen all month long, but the big draw is the St. Patrick’s Day Festival on March 14.
 Dress up in green and head over for an arts and crafts fair, a mini Irish market, dancing, food, music, performances by Irish groups and other kinds of family fun.
-On St. Patrick’s Day proper (March 17), the heritage center keeps the good times rolling between noon and 10:00 p.m. with a holiday fete filled with even more music, dancing and face-painting for kids.
+On St. Patrick’s Day proper (March 17), the Center keeps the good times rolling from 11 a.m.-10 p.m. with a holiday fete filled with even more music and dancing.